Scottsville Family Dentistry

 A thin protective coating brushed onto the chewing surfaces of back teeth — most often used to protect children's permanent molars.

-Dental sealants are a thin layer of resin painted into the deep grooves on the chewing surface of back teeth.
-Those grooves are the hardest place to clean with a toothbrush — and they are where most childhood cavities start.
+A dental sealant is a thin layer of resin painted into the deep grooves on the chewing surface of your back teeth.
+Those grooves are the hardest place to clean with a toothbrush — and they're where most childhood cavities start.

-We most often recommend sealants for kids when their permanent six-year and twelve-year molars come in.
-The procedure takes just a few minutes per tooth, requires no drilling, and no numbing.
-Dr. Azevedo and Dr. Lee both see plenty of young patients from Albemarle, Fluvanna, and Buckingham — families often add sealants at a routine cleaning.
+If your child has a new permanent six-year or twelve-year molar, that's the right moment to ask about sealants.
+The procedure takes just a few minutes per tooth — no drilling, no numbing — and you and your child are out the door.
+Dr. Azevedo and Dr. Lee see plenty of young patients from Albemarle, Fluvanna, and Buckingham who add sealants right at a routine cleaning.

 Sealants typically last several years before they need to be checked or reapplied.
-Adults with deep grooves and a history of cavities can sometimes benefit too.
-We will tell you honestly whether sealants make sense for your situation.
+If you're an adult with deep grooves and a history of cavities, you might be a good candidate too — you'll get a straight answer about whether they make sense for your situation.

 Why it matters

-• A simple, painless way to prevent childhood cavities
+• A simple, comfortable way to prevent childhood cavities

 • Applied in minutes — no drilling, no numbing